HeikoStudt/BeckyPlugin.Net/README.md

  * Test all the methods and their mappings/marshalling. (around 40% done)
  * Review possibilities to embed WPF into the Win32 API of Becky!
 2.
    (https://msdn.microsoft.com/en-us/library/ms742522.aspx)
+ * Create a NugetPackage Win32MenuWrapper and include all the correct APIs into PInvoke.
  * Ask Carty to
-   * implement some meaning to say "I do NOT implement BKC_OnRequestResource" while exporting, as well as BKC_OnRequestResource2
+   * implement some meaning to say "I do NOT implement BKC_OnRequestResource" while exporting, as well as BKC_OnRequestResource2 i.e. int BKC_OnIgnoreResources() if implemented and return 1 => the resource gathering ignores this dll.
-   * tell me my error on "X-Becky-Attachment" in ComposeMail => got an answer, write here...
    * Nlog.config still needs to be placed in b2.exe folder.
-     All dlls may be in plugins/name/ folder but the main entry point dll.
+     All dlls may be in becky/plugins/(pluginname)/ folder but the main entry point dll.
+ * Try to put DllExport into Fody and/or Roslyn (https://github.com/dotnet/roslyn/issues/1013)

 # Build Tools
  * Visual Studio 2015 (having Resharper).